2310 Criteria for Immediate or Expedited Responses to Service Requests

 • nursing facility (NF) care;

-• intermediate care facilities for individuals with an intellectual disability or related condition (ICF/IID), which include state supported living centers;
+• intermediate care facilities for people with an intellectual disability or related condition (ICF/IID), which include state supported living centers;

 • STAR+PLUS Home and Community Based Services (HCBS);